What does Turning Green hope to accomplish?

 There are many reasons to get involved!
 Here are a few of our favorites:

 - Learn the benefits of living eco-friendly.

 - Become a leader in your school or community’s environmental initiatives.
 This is a perfect time to start, complete with tips and resources to guide you along the way.

 - Reduce your carbon footprint.
-Use TTG as a catalyst for change.
+Use TG as a catalyst for change.
 Embrace a new, more conscious lens through which to live your life.

-- Start a Teens Turning Green (high schools) or Turning Green (colleges) chapter on your campus.
+- Start a Turning Green chapter on your campus.
 For more info, email us at firstname.lastname@example.org.